 “TTP is characterized by clotting in the small blood vessels of the body, resulting in low platelet count.
 With fewer platelets available in the blood, Torrie may bleed underneath the skin and bleed longer than normal if cut or injured.
 It has impacted everyday life for us,” said Darci.
 “Torrie’s treatments involved high doses of medication to weaken her immune system, multiple doses of a chemotherapy type drug, and over 70 treatments with the Pheresis machine.”

-Torrie’s disease can also cause her blood cells to break apart faster than her body can replace them.
-To keep her health in check, she gets blood work done once a month and visits a pediatric hematologist every two months.
-Learning to cope with an unexpected disease has not been easy, so Torrie, now 11-years-old, regularly visits a counsellor to help her stay positive and hopeful for the future.
+Learning to cope with two unexpected diseases has not been easy, so Torrie, now 14-years-old, regularly visits a counsellor to help her stay positive and hopeful for the future.
 Torrie is set on not allowing her disease to take away her quality of life and is doing her best to live it to the fullest.